alejandrojust/alejandrojust/README.md

 ### Hey👋, My name is **Alejandro Osorio**.

-🔧 I am currently working on web projects and developing automated algorithms.
+🔧 I am currently working on backend projects and developing automated algorithms.

 📫 Do you have a business?
 Do not hesitate to reach me: &nbsp;
   <a href="https://www.linkedin.com/in/alejandrojust/" target="_blank">